 Regarding projected consumption figure 6 for wheat and food, by 2030 wheat consumption is expected to increase 25,405,000 tonnes from 23,006,000 in 2018-20 est. With respect to food kg/per capita will increase to 214,8 by 2030 with a percentage of 1.7 from 211,2 in 2018-20 est. Sugar consumption will increase to 15.6 kg per capita with a percentage of 0.14.
-Beaf and veal consumption is projected to be increased to 36 kg per capita with a percentage of 56.5 % in the next decade.
+Beef and veal consumption are projected to be increased to 36 kg per capita with a percentage of 56.5 % in the next decade while sheep meat will be stable regarding consumption level as indicated in figure 7.
 But considering the fact that current beef and veal meat consumption in Turkey is 23 kg per capita while the average beef and veal consumption in Argentina and the United States are 36 kgs and 26 kgs, respectively (OECD, 2021a).
 Therefore, red meat consumption needs to be increased at sufficient scale as indicated in the 11th National Development Plan.

-Figure 5.
+Figure 6.
 Agricultural Production and Projections for 2030